-WELLINGTON, Feb 14 (Reuters) - Factbox on the 2018 Super Rugby competition, which starts on Saturday:
+Jan 29 (Reuters) - Factbox on the 2020 Super Rugby competition, which starts on Friday:

-Australia Conference: New South Wales Waratahs, ACT Brumbies, Melbourne Rebels, Queensland Reds, Sunwolves
+* Australia Conference: New South Wales Waratahs, ACT Brumbies, Melbourne Rebels, Queensland Reds, Sunwolves (Japan)

-* South African Conference: Bulls, Stormers, Lions, Sharks, Jaguares
+* South African Conference: Bulls, Stormers, Lions, Sharks, Jaguares (Argentina)

 * Each team plays 16 matches.
-They face their conference opponents home and away and will take on eight of the remaining 10 sides in cross-pool matches.
+They face their conference rivals home and away and will take on four of the five teams in the other two regional pools.

 * The three conference winners automatically qualify for the playoffs along with the next five highest-ranked teams on an overall table.

-* The competition started as the Super 12 in 1996, a year after the sport turned professional, and was expanded to 14 teams from 2006 and 15 in 2011 after the Melbourne Rebels were added.
-It was expanded in 2016 to include a sixth South African side, the Kings, and introduced teams in Argentina and Japan, but reduced to 15 from this season.
+* The competition started as the Super 12 in 1996, a year after rugby union became professional, and was expanded to 14 teams from 2006 and 15 in 2011 after the Melbourne Rebels were added.

-* New Zealand teams have dominated the competition, winning 15 of the 22 titles.
-The Canterbury Crusaders are the most successful with eight titles, including their first in eight years last season.
+* New Zealand teams have dominated the competition, winning 17 of the 24 titles.
+The Canterbury Crusaders are the most successful with 10 titles, including the last three.
 All five New Zealand sides have lifted the Super Rugby trophy.

 * South Africa’s Bulls are the only South African champions, having won the title in 2007, 2009, 2010.

-* Australia’s ACT Brumbies have won the title twice (2001, 2004) while the Queensland Reds (2011) and New South Wales Waratahs (2014) have won it once each.
-(Compiled by Greg Stutchbury; Editing by John O’Brien)
+* Australia’s ACT Brumbies have won the title twice (2001, 2004) while the Queensland Reds (2011) and New South Wales Waratahs (2014) have both won it once each.
+(Compiled by Nick Mulvenney, editing by Peter Rutherford)